This is the public page of Server-based Predictive Multiplayer Gaming (MPAI-SPG) standard. See the MPAI-SPG homepage.

 - Corrects its GS if

 MPAI-SPG is at the level of Use Cases and Functional Requirements.
-See the latest MPAI-SPG Status report
+See the MPAI-SPG Progress report and plans

 If you wish to participate in this work you have the following options

 - Participate until the MPAI-SPG Functional Requirements are approved (after that only MPAI members can participate) by sending an email to the MPAI Secretariat.